SchnyderKay/M324/Theory/CI.md

 - Use pre-release tags for unstable or experimental features (e.g., `2.0.0-beta.1`).
 - If in doubt, be conservative: prefer minor and patch updates unless a breaking change is unavoidable.

----

-## What is the difference between monorepo and multirepo (especially in the context of microservices)?

-Here’s the markdown explanation on **the difference between monorepo and multirepo, especially in the context of microservices**:

----

 ## What is the Difference Between Monorepo and Multirepo (Especially in the Context of Microservices)?

 ### Monorepo